octo-technology/OpenTezos/docs/tezos-basics/exam.md

 ### Question 8

 An implicit account is:
-//TODO: actually the sentence "An account that can make a transaction" is strange because smart contract too can make transactions.

 - [ ] The account linked to a smart contract which can run the Michelson code each time it receives an operation
 - [X] An account that can make a transaction, can be registered as delegate and participate in the baking
 - [ ] An unused account